Occupations in the Food Service Sector

 - Starbucks and the First One Thousand (Jun 20/17) [Hire Immigrants].

-- Food Service Worker Program for Immigrant Women – Centennial College, Job Skills, York Catholic District School Board.
+- Centennial College; Job Skills, York Catholic District School Board (jointly);

 There is no official certification or licensing requirement to work in a restaurant in Ontario other than for those involved in the serving of alcohol.
 See the Smart Serve Certification section below.